Skip to main content

 required

-List of uploaded file IDs you want to process.
+Array of uploaded file ID strings.
 You must own every referenced ID.

 import { DataIngestionClient } from "@trelent/data-ingestion";